k-barton/komodor/README.md

 No additional R packages are required, however your R installation needs to have Tcl capability (R: `capabilities("tcltk")`).
 See also _Known issues_ below.

-**Main API functions**

-*  in Komodo: `kor.r.evalUserCmd` JavaScript function sends a command to R.
-*  in R: `koCmd` executes a JavaScript command in Komodo and returns the result if any.
-*  For more advances uses, CommonJS module `"kor/r"` (or `kor.r` object in the main `window`) has functions to perform various tasks _via_ R, and the `"kor/connector"` module has more low level functions for communication between R and Komodo, of which `require("kor/connector").evalAsync(command, callback)` is the most useful.

 **Some other, obscure features:**

 * *_Places_ panel*: